Tag: Letters

 Ladies Don't Do Such A Thing

-Doris Porpiglia was asked how her family felt about her being in the military.
-Although her parents and immediate family were proud of her, her rich aunt told her that "Ladies don't do such a thing."
-Doris Porpiglia replied, "I am more of a lady than you'll ever be, and what I wear isn't going to determine the person I am going to be."
+When asked about her family's reaction to her military service, Doris Porpiglia shares her immediate family was proud of her.
+However, her wealthy aunt disapproved, insisting that "Ladies don't do such a thing."
+In response to this criticism, Doris boldly declared, "I am more of a lady than you'll ever be, and what I wear won't determine the person I am."

 Women's Wartime Jobs

-During the Korean War, women worked as switchboard operators and they drove jeeps for officers.
-Doris Porgiglia was given an aptitude test and she was qualified for over 150 types of jobs.
-She decided to go to Indianapolis to obtain the training for the Post Office.
+Doris Porpiglia recalls that during the Korean War, women served as switchboard operators and drove jeeps for officers.
+She notes she took an aptitude test and qualified for over 150 types of jobs.
+Although her first choice was a position in finance, she ultimately decided to travel to Indianapolis to receive training for the post office.

 Big Surprise